When we bought our house, one of the first things I bought was a new Sony Bravia XBR-55X850D TV.

-Occasionally, you won’t be able to find the right version of Kodi in the Google Play Store.
-As I mentioned earlier, sometimes Google even removes Kodi so you can’t find it at all.
+Occasionally, you won’t be able to find the correct version of Kodi in the Google Play Store.
+As I mentioned earlier, sometimes Google removes Kodi, so you can’t find it.

-If you want a more detailed walkthrough how to sideload apps on your Android TV, then click on this link to go to my tutorial.
+If you want a more detailed walkthrough of how to sideload apps on your Android TV, click on this link for my tutorial.

 Step 1: Install the Downloader App from the Google Play Store.

-Downloader is a FireStick app that also works great on Android TV’s like the Sony Bravia.
+Downloader is a FireStick app that works great on Android TVs like the Sony Bravia.

 Step 2: Open Downloader from your Apps window.
 If this is the first time you’re using it, you may need to allow permission to access files on your Android TV.